 The “Kozis,” on the other hand, are slippers/house shoes on steroids.
 I’ve worn them outside from time to time because they have tread and look like a sporty shoe.
 I even wore them to the hospital when I had my gallbladder out!
 I have them in black and grey.
 They’re sporty and cute and COMFY!
 You can purchase them in multiple places, but my vendor of choice is the Cabell Huntington Hospital gift shop (benefitting the CHH Foundation).
 Pick up a couple pairs in fun colors for the whole family!

-Making beds in the morning is a b-e-a-s-t sometimes.
-The 5-year old is not interested, and the 2-year old is overly interested.
-Neither make for a stellar bed-making job.
+Making beds in the morning is a b-e-a-s-t sometimes, and neither of our kids are stellar at bed-making.
 Enter Zippy Sacks!
 The kids can literally zip their beds shut.
 It’s fun for them and easy for all.
 Check out all the fun prints!
 We have the Minnie Mouse and Dino.
 Bonus: they have a little pocket on the side that will hold a little gadget (i.e. flashlight or remote).